JustinGOSSES/wellio.js/README.md

 ObservableHQ is new way to explore and play with JavaScript code.
 Think Jupyter notebook but in a more reactive and interactive form.
 It runs JavaScript code instead of Python/Julia/R. I've created a notebook on there with the same functionality as the demo but with visualizations using Vega instead of g3.js & d3.js.
 This demo uses syntax of
 `wellio = require(wellio)`
 to call the sever-side wellio npm module functions in the browser.

+#### Jupyter Notebook Node.js option
+Wellio can also be worked with in a jupyter notebook running a node.js kernal.
+Here is a brief demo.

 ## Code Organization Summary